-Trump says ex-national security adviser Flynn could return to administration
+Trump says he could bring back fired ex-national security adviser Flynn

-WASHINGTON (Reuters) - U.S. President Donald Trump said on Thursday he would consider bringing former U.S. National Security adviser Michael Flynn, a key figure in the probe into Russia’s interference in the 2016 election, back into his administration, adding that he was tormented by “dirty cops.”
+WASHINGTON (Reuters) - U.S. President Donald Trump said on Thursday he would consider bringing his fired former national security adviser Michael Flynn, a key figure in the probe into Russia’s interference in the 2016 election, back into his administration.

 The president’s comments, the latest in a string of remarks about Flynn, go beyond prior suggestions by Trump that the retired general could be in line for a presidential pardon.